t89s/gladys-sysadmin/README.md

 The Module
 -------------

-This module add the possibility to Gladys to shutdown and reboot itself, by sending a system command to the OS.
+This module add the possibility to Gladys to upgrade itself, by sending a system command to the OS.

 Prerequisites
 -------------